Lombiq/Hastlayer-Timing-Tester/Docs/Introduction.md

 ![](Images/HastlayerAdd3.png#3)

 The output of the adder is sampled at the next clock rising edge.
-However, again have to take into consideration that the clock signal going to register `c` is delayed through its path.
+However, we again have to take into consideration that the clock signal going to register `c` is delayed through its path.
 This is called *Destination Clock Delay*, and is usually not the same as the *Source Clock Delay*, as the signal goes a different path.

 ![](Images/HastlayerAdd4.png#)

 A flip-flop has a so-called setup-hold window:

-* the D input signal should not change for some time before the clock rising edge,
+* the D input signal should not change for some time **before** the clock rising edge,
-* the D input signal should not change for some time after the clock rising edge.
+* and the D input signal should not change for some time **after** the clock rising edge.

 That's the **FF Setup Time** on the image below.